ayortanli/ToDoApp/ToDoAppServer/Readme.md

 - Cross-Origin Resource Sharing (CORS) from any domain with any method is allowed in development profile.
   (In order to test with [frontend](../ToDoAppClient) project) See corsConfigurer method in [Application.java](./src/main/java/com/ay/todo/Application.java)
-- Database configuration is given as environment variables inside DockerFile.
-(By this way, it can also be set in k8s config file) To run application, do not forget to run [sql scripts](../TodoAppConfig/todoapp-db.sql) in your database schema.
+- Database configuration is given inside [DockerFile](./Dockerfile).
+It is defined as environment variables with its default values.
+By this way, it can also be set in [k8s config](./todoappserver-k8s.yaml) over environment variables)
+- To run application, do not forget to run [sql scripts](../TodoAppConfig/todoapp-db.sql) in your database schema.

 #Installment
 You can run project with `mvn spring-boot:run` command.